 There that’s it, in 20 minutes, I get to be a Google Hangout virgin all over again.
 And that’s ok.

-The post "Every Google Hangout is a TechnoVirginity Reboot" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2014/05/google-hangout-technovirginity/) on May 23, 2014.
+The post "Every Google Hangout is a TechnoVirginity Reboot" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2014/05/google-hangout-technovirginity/) on May 23, 2014.